open-contracting/data-registry/README.md

 #### Update translations

-Whenever a text in the interface is added or updated, you must extract strings to translate from these files into PO files.
-In the data_registry directory run:
+Whenever a text in the interface is added or updated, you must extract strings to translate from these files into PO files by running:

 ```bash
 django-admin makemessages -l en_US